Planning Tools & Resources

 Direct any questions about Naviance to Ms. Parfet in the College & Career Center or to your Guidance Counselor.

 Monta Vista uses Naviance to submit documents electronically to colleges.
 These documents include Secondary School Reports (SSRs), Letters of Recommendation and transcripts.
 Seniors need to make sure that the colleges they are applying to are listed in Naviance and that their list is updated to reflect their most current selection of schools.

 Students sign on to Naviance using their email address and password they created.

-Additionally, students should visit the "document resources" on their Naviance home page for resources related to the application process such as dates and presentation material for Brown Bag Lunch Sessions.
+Additionally, students should visit the "Materials" on the Guidance Schoology page for resources related to the application process such as dates and presentation material for College Workshops